 Visit this NCDAE page for more information on identifying web accessibility issues.

-Blackboard's goal is to "provide an accessible platform for students and instructors for equal access to online courses" by making accessibility features and formatting standards available.
-However, it is the instructor's responsibility to use Blackboard to make their content accessible.
+Canvas "is committed to ensuring its products are inclusive and meet the diverse accessibility needs of our users".
+However, it is the instructor's responsibility to use Canvas to make their content accessible.
 View the Canvas resources below to learn how you can make your content accessible.